Skip navigation

 Moratorium

-What are General Medical Exclusions?
+What are General Medical Exclusions in health insurance?

 There are also certain conditions which will never be covered by an insurance policy.
 Each insurer will have its own set of "General Medical Exclusions" defined by them, so the onus is on you as the customer to check these before you apply.